PierreBeucher/cloudypad/docs/src/usage/cli.md

 Cloudy Pad relies on external tools and libraries like AWS library and Ansible to manage your instances.
 Some variables can set to alter behavior.

 See [`env_vars` variable in launcher script](https://github.com/PierreBeucher/cloudypad/blob/master/cloudypad.sh#L117C11-L117C19) for details.

+## Global configuration

+A global configuration is saved under `$HOME/.cloudypad/config.yml`.
+Later version will add commands to manipulate this configuration.